 Know what I say to all that?
 Nah.

-Exploring profitable home business ideas has given me an insane amount of freedom and it can do the same for you.
+Exploring home business ideas for moms has given me an insane amount of freedom and it can do the same for you.

 It’s allowed me to continue homeschooling my kids as a single mom, travel when it fits our schedule and make a comfortable income doing something I’m good at.

-Are you sold on the idea of being your own boss?
+Are you sold on the idea of being your own boss yet?

 Now comes the hard part: deciding what kind of business is right for you.

-4 Most Profitable Home Business Ideas for Moms
+5 Lucrative Home Business Ideas for Moms to Make Real Money

 According to PayScale, the average annual pay for freelance writers ranges from just over $21,000 at the low-end to $106,982 at the high-end.